easttennesseecc-star/Q-Top-Dog-IDE/PRICING_AND_MONETIZATION_STRATEGY.md

 - ✅ Still use free local models (Ollama, Llama)

 **Pro/Teams tier API key responsibility:**
-- Each user/team manages their own API keys in Q-IDE settings
+- Each user/team manages their own API keys in Top Dog settings
 - Each user/team directly pays their provider (separate invoice)
-- Q-IDE does not store, process, or pass through your keys
+- Top Dog does not store, process, or pass through your keys
-- Q-IDE stores keys only encrypted in the user's local config directory
+- Top Dog stores keys only encrypted in the user's local config directory

 #### How to Add Your API Key (Pro/Teams)

 ```
-1. Open Q-IDE → Settings → LLM Configuration
+1. Open Top Dog → Settings → LLM Configuration
 2. Click "Add LLM Provider"
 3. Choose OpenAI, Google Gemini, Claude, etc.
 4. Paste your API key
-5. Q-IDE encrypts it locally
+5. Top Dog encrypts it locally
 6. Start using immediately

 Your costs: